Codecademy/docs/content/general/concepts/middleware/middleware.md

 ## Types of Middleware

 Data, APIs, software tools, and other applications are connected by middleware in order to bring a complete or bundled application to the end user.
 There are many types of middleware software depending on the use cases.
-Some of the most commonly used middleware is listed below.
+Some of the most commonly used middleware are listed below.

 ### Message Oriented Middleware